Top 5 Cybersecurity Tips for Campaigns

 4. Test yourself on a free phishing quiz.

 6. Phish yourself!
-Free phishing campaigns from DHS or private companies (e.g., KnowBe4) can train your staff to be alert.
+Free phishing campaigns from CISA or private companies (e.g. KnowBe4) can train your staff to be alert.

 7. Designate a person to whom suspected phishing emails should be sent, as well as sending them along to US-CERT.